 Are there wild animals at the Lodge?

 The Eagle Cap Wilderness is home to a broad array of wildlife, including Rocky Mountain elk, mule deer, bighorn sheep, black bears, beavers. coyotes, bobcats and cougars.
 Birds found along the Minam River include the peregrine falcon, bald and golden eagles, raptors, great horned owls and many species of songbirds.
 It is rare to see wild animals around the lodge, although you could be lucky.
-We have occasionally seen a black bear near the garden or heard wolves howling at night.

 What about safety?